esp-rs/esp-idf-hal/esp-idf-sys/BUILD_OPTIONS.md

 # the bindings of the `[Self::bindings_header]` will still be generated.
 component_dirs = ["dir1", "dir2"] # or "dir"

+# A remote component to be included in the build.
+For multiple remote components
+# consider declaring multiple extra components.
+#
+# The components will be managed by the esp-idf component manager.
+Each remote
+# component will correspond to an `idf_component.yml` `dependencies` entry.
+# See the Remote component section as to what options are available.
+#
+# **This field is optional.**
+remote_component = { ... }

 # The path to the C header to generate the bindings with.
 If this option is absent,
 # **no** bindings will be generated.
 #